How can I fund my postgraduate degree?

-Scholarship applications are now open for MA students joining the Department of English and Related Literature in September 2020.
+Scholarship applications have now CLOSED for MA students joining the Department of English and Related Literature in September 2020.

 The first-prize scholarship comprises a full fee waiver at the Home/EU rate (£8,040)

 There are seven runner-up scholarships to the value of £1,000 each.

 This funding competition is open to all MA applicants (Home/EU and Overseas) who have applied for one of the following English and Related Literature MA programmes by 5pm on Friday 1 May 2020:

 If you would like to be considered for an MA Scholarship, you need to complete a short supplementary application form and return it to firstname.lastname@example.org by the same deadline, 5pm on Friday 1 May 2020.